 Don’t Drink Alcohol 24 Hours Prior.
 Alcohol has anti-platelet effects and increases your chances of bruising.
 So skip the glass of wine the night before and after your treatment.

 Ice the Treatment Area.
 Applying ice prior to injectables/fillers helps to numb the area and constricts the blood vessels making bruising less likely.
 My dermatologist, Dr. Glynis R. Ablon, uses a contact cooling device which desensitizes the area so I get better pain relief and helps reduce the likelihood of bruising.

 Start Homeopathic Arnica.
 Also known as the Mountain Daisy, Arnica Montana has been used for hundreds of years to safely treat bruising and swelling.
 Arnica is available in both topical and oral form.
 VitaMedica’s Arnica tablets come in either a bottle or travel pack, which provides 2 sublingual tablets, three times a day in a 5-day blister pack.
 VitaMedica’s Arnica+K Cream is a great companion topical.
 For convenience and savings, get the VitaMedica Arnica Filler Kit which combines both Arnica products.
-Start the day before and continue for 5 days following your treatment.
+Start the day of your procedure and continue for 5 days following your treatment.